Chinese Civil War: Aftermath

-Winning China proper in 1950, also after Annexation of Tibet, the CCP controlled the entire mainland in late 1951 (excluding Kinmen and Matsu Islands).
+Winning China proper in 1950, also after annexation of Tibet, the CCP controlled the entire mainland in late 1951 (excluding Kinmen and Matsu Islands).
 But a group of approximately 3,000 KMT Central soldiers retreated to Burma and continued launching guerrilla attacks into south China during the Kuomintang Islamic Insurgency in China (1950–1958) and Campaign at the China–Burma Border.
 Their leader, Li Mi, was paid a salary by the ROC government and given the nominal title of Governor of Yunnan.
 Initially, the US-supported these remnants and the Central Intelligence Agency provided them with military aid.
 After the Burmese government appealed to the United Nations in 1953, the US began pressuring the ROC to withdraw its loyalists.
 By the end of 1954 nearly 6,000 soldiers had left Burma and Li declared his army disbanded.
 However, thousands remained, and the ROC continued to supply and command them, even secretly supplying reinforcements at times to maintain a base close to China.

+Following World War II, civil conflicts erupted in Vietnam.
+With victory in the civil war and the establishment of the People's Republic of China in 1949, the Chinese communists supported the communist Viet Minh guerrillas against France.
+The PRC recognized the Democratic Republic of Vietnam (DRV) in January 1950 and began supplying military equipment in accordance with the agreement of April 1, 1950.
+By the end of that year, the Viet Minh had secured control over remote regions in northern Vietnam and along the Sino-Vietnamese border, and the communists had consolidated their positions in Laos and Cambodia.
+This territorial control enabled the flow of supplies and weapons into Vietnam and facilitated the establishment of training camps and base areas.
+Chinese military aid played a key role in the Viet Minh's victory at the Battle of Dien Bien Phu in 1954.
+The recognition of the DRV by the PRC and other Eastern Bloc countries also prompted the United States and the Western Bloc to recognize the State of Vietnam as a counterweight to the communists.
+As Chinese communist troops neared complete victory in December 1949, Vietnamese nationalist revolutionary Vũ Hồng Khanh moved from China to lead a force of Vietnamese, upland minorities, and Kuomintang soldiers toward Lạng Sơn to attack the Viet Minh and the French.
+Defeated by both, he crossed over to the State of Vietnam.
+Some Kuomintang soldiers were sent to Phú Quốc for temporary internment and repatriation, but by the late 1950s they were still farming pepper while directing the island militias.